fujaba/fulibScenarios/src/test/scenarios/language/patternmatching/PatternMatching.md

 - some student bob with some link to uni and with name 'Bob'
 4. some room r1 with some link to uni and with roomNo 1 .

+# Explicit Roots

+There is a University with name Kassel.
+There is a University with name Frankfurt.

+// explicitly exclude Frankfurt from the match
+We match on kassel some university k.
+We expect that k is kassel.